Search

 Early Season Tomato

 70 days.
 Solanum lycopersicum.
 Open Pollinated.
 Super Sioux Tomato.
-This early maturing plant produces high yields of 4 to 6 oz red tomatoes.
+This early-maturing plant produces high yields of 4 to 6 oz red tomatoes.
+It is a popular improved heirloom tomato variety known for its heat tolerance, drought tolerance, crack resistance, reliable production, and classic flavor.
 They are sweet and very flavorful.
 Perfect for salads, slicing, sandwiches, sauce, and canning.
 It sets well in high temperatures and dry conditions.
 Heat Tolerant.
 Drought Tolerant.
 Crack Resistant.
 Also known as Super Lakota Tomato.
 Excellent choice for home gardens.
-An heirloom variety was developed in 1944 by the Nebraska Experimental Station, Nebraska, USA.
+A variety developed in 1944 by the Nebraska Experimental Station, Nebraska.
+United States Department of Agriculture, PI 644789.
+An heirloom variety from the USA.
 Semi-Determinate.

 Germination: 85%